Denys Skoryi: Kharkiv Oblast Council

 After the long-term partnership with Yuliya Svitlychna between 2017 and 2020, Skoryi became a part of her political party Bloc Svitlychna Together!.
 In 2020, Skoryi entered the Kharkiv Oblast (Kharkiv Regional) election as member of the Bloc Svitlychna Together! led by Yuliya Svitlychna.
-He stated he "did not see another way" to promote and make the improvements happen in his Oncology Center and in Ukrainian medical industry overall.
+He stated he "did not see another way" to promote and make the improvements happen in his Oncology Center and in the Ukrainian medical industry overall.
 He stated one of his aims is to create adequate working conditions and options for development in the medical field for Ukrainian doctors (the majority of whom left their profession or fled the country due to intolerable working conditions).

 During the 2020 Ukrainian local elections, Skoryi was elected one of 120 members of the Kharkiv Oblast Council of VIII convocation as a member of the Bloc Svitlychna Together!.

 Initiatives

 In 2021, Skoryi proposed to expand the regional healthcare program by adding a new system of free early screening tests for people without any symptoms in order to prevent the development of the colorectal cancer, breast cancer, and cervical cancer to life-threatening levels.
 As of 2021, the statistics shows that colorectal cancer is the most common type of oncology illnesses people have in the Kharkiv Oblast: out of 10,000 new cancer cases annually 1,400 are colorectal cancer patients.
 According to Skoryi, a new screening system could help drastically decrease the number of people with the neglected stage of the disease by detecting it in earlier stages.
 Skoryi's proposition to establish the new system was declined by other regional council members.
 Only 16 out of 96 present council members supported the initiative.

 Another Skoryi idea, rejected by the regional council, was the establishment of the compact moving medical offices, a sort of "laboratory on the wheels."
 The idea was to provide free medical screening and timely health check-ups for people who live in small Ukrainian villages and towns, where people either can't or won't go to the hospital (which sometimes is situated in other locality) to get a check-up.

 Despite these setbacks, as of 2021 Skoryi works on new strategies of lobbying these and other medical novelties.
 He and his team work on creating video guides to promote healthy lifestyle and encourage people to get early screening tests and get regular health check-ups.